Blaine Hawkins

-Blaine Hawkins is an American former college football quarterback.
-He played for the Central Dutch football team.
+Blaine Hawkins is an American former college football player who was a quarterback for the Central Dutch.

 College career

 Hawkins started his career behind junior quarterback Nate Boland but made his college football debut on September 23, 2017, in the fourth game against Nebraska Wesleyan.
 In the 52–27 win over the Prairie Wolves he completed fourteen of 22 pass attempts for 253 yards and two touchdowns.
 After trailing 0–17 early, Hawkins ran in his first-career touchdown on a one-yard touchdown run in the second quarter.
 He threw his first-career touchdown pass later that same quarter with a 74-yard pass to Sam Markham.
 The following week, Hawkins amassed five-total touchdowns; three on the ground and one in the air.
 The team beat Simpson 35–17.
 Against Loras, he threw for a season-high, and school-record, 367 passing yards; a season-high, and school-record-tying, five touchdown passes; and ran for a season-high 131 rushing yards.
 Following the 65–24 win, he was named the American Rivers Conference (A-R-C) offensive player of the week and the D3football.com quarterback of the week.
 Following the season he earned the team's Lankelma-Menning Award for most outstanding underclass player, Brian O'Donnell Award for most outstanding freshman, and was an All-Conference honorable mention.

 In 2018, Hawkins started nine of the team's ten games; only missing time against Coe.
 He threw for a season-high five touchdowns on thirteen completions in fifteen attempts against Luther.
 Against Buena Vista, Hawkins set Central's record for a single-game completion percentage with 94.1% as he completed sixteen of his seventeen pass attempts—while also throwing for four touchdown passes.
 Against Wartburg in the third-to-last game of the season he sustained an injury which caused him to miss the remainder of that game and the following week against Coe.
 He returned from injury against Loras.
 Following the season he earned All-A-R-C First Team honors and the team's Heerema-Schilder Award.